arrozconcurry/mediaranker-oauth/README.md

 ## Wave 2: Basic Authorization (Page Access)

+In this wave we will create authorization logic to enforce rules that govern what pages on the site users and guests (unauthenticated browsers) can view.
+The rule we'll use is that guests can only access the main page, and all logged-in users can access the show and index pages for all categories of work.

 **Requirements:**
 -  Ensure that users who are not logged in can see *only* the main page with the spotlight and top 10 items.
 No other pages should be viewable by the guest user.
 -  Ensure that users who are logged in can see the rest of the pages.

 ## Wave 3: Advanced Authorization (Ownership)

+In this wave we'll create advanced authorization logic to enforce rules that govern what _changes_ users can make to the site's data.
+The rules here are more complex than for accessing pages:
+- Guests cannot change any data on the site
+- All users can add new works to the site
+  - Those works are owned by the user that created them
+- The user who owns a given work can:
+  - Edit that work
+  - Delete that work

 **Requirements:**
 - Modify the database and/or model to create a relationship between `User` and `Work`.